kristorres/swift-style-guide/README.md

     [Line Wrapping](#line-wrapping).
   * Function calls/signatures have no space in between the function name and the parentheses.
+  * Always wrap the parameters of a closure in parentheses.
   * Always group similar logical conditions with parentheses.
   * If the condition in the ternary operation `?:` uses a binary operator, then wrap it in parentheses.